gmarty/fxos-physical-web/README.md

 BLE is coming to Firefox OS, but is not yet available, so mDNS only will be used in the meantime.

+## More

+I wrote an article about the [Physical Web](http://gu.illau.me/posts/the-physical-web/) and my motivation for working on this app.